Osiragen/AppBrowser/README.md

 - Press Ctrl+Shift+P to toggle private browsing mode
 - Press Ctrl+Shift+D to toggle dark mode
 - Press F12 to open developer tools
+- Right-click on links to open in new tabs

 ## License